Dear Friends of Classical Music Rising:

 WFMT in Chicago seeks a Chief Engineer to maintain and improve broadcast and production facilities and processes for WFMT, the WFMT Radio Network and related digital initiatives.
 The Chief Engineer will set long-term strategic plans and will oversee the Operations Manager, Production Assistants and other staff.
 Learn more/apply

 Where do you find classical music trivia and “on this day” items for programming tie-ins?
-Here are our offerings for August, contributed by radio producer and writer Brian Wise.
+Here are our offerings for January, contributed by radio producer and writer Brian Wise.

 NEWS, TIPS & E-NEWS SIGN UP